“Take a Deep Breath, Trust Your Knowledge, And Give Your Best. MEROLAB.COM

 11 / 22

-11. Which virus is transmitted by mosquitoes?
+11. Which virus is responsible for AIDS?

 12 / 22